-The instance must support Mixed Mode authentication (Windows Authentication and SQL Server Authentication).
+The instance must support Mixed Mode authentication (Windows authentication and SQL Server Authentication).
 This means either Windows authentication or SQL Server authentication can be used to access the database information.

-When Windows authentication is used, the operator must have permissions to use SQL Server or be a member of a group that has those permissions.
+When Windows authentication is used, it is operator must have permissions to use SQL Server or be a member of a group that has those permissions.
 In Windows authentication mode, SQL Server validates the account name and password using information from the Windows operating system.

-When SQL Server authentication is used, the operator must have system administrator (sysadmin) rights in SQL Server.
+When SQL Server authoric action is used, the optrator must have system administrator (sysadmin) rights in SQL Server.
 The SQL Server authentication is used for backward-compatibility and requires a strong password.

-Collation Settings
+Collation Cottings

-Collation settings must be Latin1_General, case-sensitive, and accent-sensitive (Latin1_General_CS_AS).
+Collation settings must be Latin 1_General, case-sensitive, and accent-sensitive (Latin1_General_CS

 You can customize the collation settings during the server configuration portion of the SQL Server install.
-In the SQL Server collation customization window, make the following selections:
+In the SQL Server equation customization window, make the following selections: